CD11/ERmapper/README.md

 ### Creating Objects
  Press either the Entity or Attribute button to create either object.
 They will appear in the Top left side of the canvas; an Entity will be square and an Attribute will be oval.
 Both can be moved around by clicking and dragging them around the screen.

-  * Note: By double clicking an Entity you can set it to weak, and by double clicking and Attribute you can set it to primary

  Press the Relationship object to create a relationship.
 Once the button is selected, click on the first object you want to connect, you will notice a line has been drawn from that object to your mouse, you may then move your mouse and click the second object to create the connection.
 If for some reason your relationship is not created on the first try or the line is no longer available, click on the relationship button again.

+  * Note:
+    1. Double clicking an Entity can set it to weak,
+    2. Every Foreign key must have an identifying primary key with the same name
+    3. Double clicking and Attribute can set it to primary
+    4. All objects have a name that can be edited by clicking it, however it uses an onFocusChange listener, so after you edit the name you must click something else on the screen, or press tab or enter.

 ### Saving the Diagram